sPHENIX-Collaboration/analysis/INTT_preliminary/202409_performance/streaming_timing/src/README.md

-# INTT QA
+# INTT streaming timing
-This is an analysis module for QA using INTTRAWHIT.
+Analysis to show the timing plot of the INTT streaming data

 ## Modules
-- InttRawHitQA
-- InttCloneRawHitQA
-- InttFineDelayScan
+- InttStreamingTiming

 ## Common libraries
 - InttQaCommon: Variables, and functions for general use are here.
 Namespace InttQa is used.